ionos-spectre/spectre-core/README.md

  - Log customization options added
  - `check` function removed and `observe` reworked. `observe` does not throw an exception anymore, but saves the success status, which is available with `success?`
  - `http` module recovered. `curl` is now a speparate function and responses can be accessed with `curl_response`
+ - Implemented OR and AND assertions.
+See `spectre/assertion` section above for more infos

 ### v1.6.0